Google-TechX/software-development-studio/codelabs/04b-wiki-milestone-1/index.md

 [Flask routes](https://flask.palletsprojects.com/en/1.1.x/api/#url-route-registrations) requests to the correct function based on a set of rules.
-You have already defined some these rules with the `@app.route("/")` and `@bp.route("/")` decorators in your Flask app and blueprint, respectively.
+You have already defined a rule with the `@app.route("/")` decorator in your Flask app.

 An important feature of Flask routes are variable parts.
 These are defined with angular brackets (`<variable_name>`) and match any string without a slash (`/`).
-You'll need to add an additional route to your view blueprint that contains a variable part for the page name.
+You'll need to add a function and a route that contains a variable part for the page name.

 ## Requirements